 In the Red Dwarf episode DNA Kryten states that his brain includes a bit of biological material, which is apparently enough for the DNA conversion machine to make him fully human.

 In The Tribe, the Technos are carrying out a secret project by kidnapping various people and hooking them up to an inescapable virtual reality environment for Ram's private enjoyment.
-The hordes of mooks he fights off are created from those people.
+The hordes of respawning mooks he fights off are created from those people's minds.

 Used extensively in Warhammer 40,000, in which non-sentient servitors (robots with human brains for CPU) are very common.
 Also, some ship captains are permanently wired into their vessels, and in the novel Storm of Iron, there is a tech-priest who has discarded everything but his brain and wired himself into the main computer in the facility he commands.
 The Space Marine Dreadnoughts, fighting machines piloted by mortally wounded super soldiers permanently encased in a life support sarcophagus might also count.